 The General Assembly should respect and support the sovereignty, utility, and urban powers of towns.
-No legislation should be enacted that allows counties to usurp or diminish the authorities of towns nor dissolve a town unless at their own request.
+No legislation should be enacted that allows counties to usurp or diminish the authorities of towns.
 Excise taxes that counties are authorized to levy generally must not apply within towns without the explicit approval by the town's governing body.